apimatic/core-lib-python/README.md

 ## Introduction

-The Core logic for APImatic's Python SDK can be found here:
+The Core logic for APImatic's Python SDK can be found here: (instert link later)

 ## Install the Package
 You will need Python 3.7-3.9 to support this package.

 Simply run the command below to install the core library in your SDK.
+The core library has been added as a dependency in the requirements.txt file

 ```php
 pip install -r requirements.txt"